samwyss/fileman_rs/README.md

 # fileman_rs
-A high-performance file management system for working with large quantities of files.
+A high-performance file management system for working with large quantities of files written in Rust.